johnrwolfe/RealizedComponent/README.md

 ## Build the Project
 The realized Device component must be compiled so that the Java class loader can locate and load the resulting class file when a Verifier session is started.
-The realized Device component depends on an external library that is part of the BridgePoint installation, so this library must first be added to the Java build path.
+Since the realized Device component depends on an external library that is part of the BridgePoint installation, this library must first be added to the Java build path.

+### Remove Existing core.jar from Java Build Path
+But, before adding the library from your BridgePoint installation, the existing one, if it exists, must be removed from the build path.

+From within Project Explorer, select the RealizedComponentTest project and execute "Build Path > Configure Build Path..."

+Then, do the following:
+  - select the Libraries tab
+  - select core.jar in the list of JARs and class folders
+  - poke the "Remove" button

 ### Add External Library to Java Build Path
 From within Project Explorer, select the RealizedComponentTest project and execute "Build Path > Configure Build Path..."

+Then, do the following:
-Then, select the Libraries tab, poke the "Add External JARs" button, and navigate to the org.xtuml.bp.core_\<version\>/core.jar file within your BridgePoint installation.
+  - select the Libraries tab
+  - poke the "Add External JARs" button
+  - navigate to the org.xtuml.bp.core_\<version\>/core.jar file within your BridgePoint installation

 ![Screen-scrape of Libraries tab in build path configuration](AddExternalJar.png)